chibisafe/chibisafe/docs/migrating.md

 - And lastly start your chibisafe instance with `pm2 start pm2.json`.

 ### Breaking changes
-- If you are using the chibisafe extension from one of the stores, the new version has been submitted and could take up to a week to get approved.
-In the meantime you can load the unpacked extension by cloning [this repo](https://github.com/WeebDev/chibisafe-extension).
+- If you are using the chibisafe extension from one of the stores, the new version has been submitted already.
+You can also load the unpacked extension by cloning [this repo](https://github.com/WeebDev/chibisafe-extension).
 - The chibisafe browser extension needs your new token.
 Instead of pasting your jwt token into it like before, you need to log in to chibisafe, go to your user settings and generate an `API KEY`, which you will use to access the service from 3rd party apps like the browser extension, ShareX, etc.
 - To upload a file to an album directly users used to use the endpoint `/api/upload/${albumId}`.
 This is no longer the case.
 To upload directly to an album now it's necessary to pass a header called `albumid` with an integer as the value of the album to which you want to upload the file to.